wube/kov/readme.md

   printf("%d", property[Integer]);
 ```

-If the [] operator is used with wrong type, it would either throw, or return an empty value?
+If the [] operator is used with wrong type, it would either throw, or return an empty value, but obviously, there would be more specific methods.

 # Safe navigation operator
 https://en.wikipedia.org/wiki/Safe_navigation_operator